-While you may feel you have limited options, it’s still important to compare the products you do find available to ensure you get the best option for you.
+While you may feel you have limited options, it’s still important to compare the products you find to ensure you get the best option for you and your kids.

 - Fees.
 Interest rate doesn’t always tell the full story.
-Loans can come with both one-time and ongoing fees, so compare these as well as they will contribute to the cost of the loan.
+Loans can come with both one-time and ongoing fees, so compare these because they will contribute to the cost of your loan.

 - Restrictions.
 You may be restricted as to how much you can borrow, what you can use the money for, whether you’re able to make extra repayments or if you can repay the loan early.

-- The lender.
+- Lender.
 The actual lender you’re borrowing from should factor into your decision, as this is a business you’ll have to deal with for the next few months or years.
-See how easy the lender is to contact and how the customer service is.
+See how easy the lender is to contact and how good the customer service is.